denoland/deno/testing/README.md

 accepts either a function (including async functions) or an object which contains a `name` property and a `fn` property.
 When running tests and outputting the results, the name of the past function is used, or if the object is passed, the `name` property is used to identify the test.
+If the assertion is false an `AssertionError` will be thrown.

 Asserts are exposed in `testing/asserts.ts` module.